vault27/Foundation/vxlan.md

 - NVE - Network Virtualization Edge - interface where VXLAN ends - only 1 NVE interface is allowed on the switch.
 - VTEP - VXLAN Tunnel Endpoint - Nexus - Leaf

+## BUM traffic
+Can be processed in 2 ways:
+- Multicast replication - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today
+- Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN

 ## Operations
 ### Without BGP, ingress replication of BUM traffic
 Host A in VLAN 1 SVI 1 sends ARP request for Host B in VLAN 2 svi 1.
 VTEP 1 encapsulates this ARP request to VXLAN and sends it to peer VTEPs for this SVI.
 VTEP 2 replies, and then all other traffic goes between these 2 VTEPs